maljoras/FishTracker/README.md

 ##Installation

 For the OpenCV version one needs to install [OpenCV](http:///www.opencv.org) version >=3.0.
 For the Matlab/OpenCV  functionality one needs to install the excellent [mexopencv](https://github.com/kyamagu/mexopencv) project.
+Note the FishTracker also uses [networkComponents](http://www.mathworks.com/matlabcentral/fileexchange/42040-find-network-components) and parts of the project [munkres-cpp](https://github.com/kaajo/munkres-cpp).

 One need to add the Matlab directory in the provided Makefile and compile with
 ~~~~